 That’s why every time I visit Bangkok, I always stop by Chatuchak Market to check out their amazing array of goods and clothing.

-This huge outdoor market has thousands of stalls featuring all kinds of items at very affordable prices.
+This huge outdoor daytime market has thousands of stalls featuring all kinds of items at very affordable prices.

 Opening Hours:

-Saturday and Sunday: 5:00 AM – 7:00 PM
+– Saturday and Sunday: 9:00 AM – 6:00 PM (The entire market is open)

 Access: